apache/flink-connector-kafka/docs/content/docs/connectors/table/kafka.md

       <td>yes</td>
       <td style="word-wrap: break-word;">(none)</td>
       <td>String</td>
       <td>Topic name(s) to read data from when the table is used as source, or allowed topics for writing when the table is used as sink.
 It also supports topic list for source by separating topic by semicolon like <code>'topic-1;topic-2'</code>.
 Note, only one of "topic-pattern" and "topic" can be specified for sources.
-For sinks, the topic or list of topics provided are they only valid values (whitelist) that can be written to the `topic` metadata column for determining what topic to produce to.
+For sinks, the topic or list of topics provided are they only valid values (allow list) that can be written to the `topic` metadata column for determining what topic to produce to.
 If only a single topic is provided, this is the default topic to produce to.
 If not provided, any value of `topic` metadata is permitted.</td>
     </tr>
     <tr>
       <td><h5>topic-pattern</h5></td>